laurens-in/workshop-browser2021-slides/index.md

 **art / power**

-Note: If we agree that art can be used to manipulate emotions - this is done all the time, commericals? movies? - and we have seen where it can lead to - for example fascism, then we have a serious problem as artists.
-Power creates authority to use Benjamins terminology.
+Note: If we agree that art can be used to manipulate emotions - this is done all the time, commercials, movies, etc. - and we have seen where it can lead to - for example fascism, then we have a serious problem as artists.
+Power in terms creates **authority**.
 If we as artists have power over the listeners emotions -  this power can be abused by ourselves or others, like the nazis used Beethoven.
-This has led to more and more abstract art, as a means to cede this power.
-And this could be it, we could be fine with that?
-Does anyone here know Pierre Schaeffer?
+Another aspect of this was the question of whether or not art is capable of expressing adequately the horrors of the second world war, if art is able to express genuine emotion at all?
+This has led to more and more abstract art in the post war era, which was a means for artists to cede some of this power and authority.
+And this could be it, art has to be abstract, there is no going back.
+Enter Pierre Schaffer:

 ----